matben1611/Optimizer/README.md

 This project aims to provide:

 - A quick post-build configuration workflow
-- A lightweight PowerShell-based solution without a GUI
+- A lightweight portable PowerShell-based solution without a GUI
 - A simple foundation that can be expanded over time
 - A tool to get the maximum performance out of your expensive hardware